ysdtkm/manual_graph_analyzer/README.md

 # Semi-manual graph analyzer
 This CGI script analyzes any graph by breadth-first order.

-### The CGI script does
+### The CGI script
-* Memorization of already visited nodes
+* Memorizes already visited nodes
-* Breadth-first suggestion of next step
+* Suggest next step with breadth-first order
-* Visualization
+* Visualizes the structure

 ### We need to
 * Parse programs and input dependencies